fiy2W/mri_seq2seq/nnseq2seq/docs/how_to_use_nnseq2seq.md

 nnSeq2Seq_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -d DATASET_ID -c CONFIG -f FOLD_ID -chk CKPT_NAME
 ```

+If you only want to output segmentation, add a `--segment_only` to the inference command.

 The results in `OUTPUT_FOLDER` look like this:
 ```
 OUTPUT_FOLDER/